-Le label japonais NUMBER (N)INE vient de présenter le lookbook de sa nouvelle collection Spring/Summer 2020.
+Le label culte japonais fondé en 1997 par Takahiro Miyashita NUMBER (N)INE vient de présenter le lookbook de sa nouvelle collection Fall/Winter 2021.

 Si vous appréciez la beauté et la qualité incomparable des paires de la marque nippone Visvim, vous adorerez leurs vêtements, réalisés dans le même souci du détail et de l’esthétique.
 Connue pour collaborer avec les meilleurs labels, la marque s’associe cette fois à Number (N)ine pour réaliser un sublime Gore-Tex Hooded Jacket dans un pattern unique!